Silvera0218/Real-time-3D-Wormhole-from-Visualizing-Interstellar-s-Wormhole-/Readme.md

 # Real-time 3D Wormhole Ray-Tracer

-This is a real-time 3D wormhole simulation built with Python, Pygame, and ModernGL.
+This is a real-time 3D wormhole simulation built with Python, Pygame, and ModernGL,which is the development of my previous [demo](https://github.com/Silvera0218/Wormhole-Simulation.).
 It accurately simulates the visual distortion seen when looking at and traveling through a traversable wormhole (Morris-Thorne metric) by performing real-time ray-tracing in a GLSL fragment shader.

 This project does not render a 3D model.
 Instead, it operates by **reverse ray-tracing** the path of light (the geodesic) through curved spacetime for every pixel on the screen.